-Right-wing candidate takes commanding lead in Costa Rica election

-Laura Fernandez leads early results in Costa Rica’s presidential election
+Laura Fernandez nears victory in Costa Rica’s presidential election

-Right-wing candidate from the governing PPSO leads presidential race with 53.01 percent of the vote, early results show.
+Right-wing candidate’s closest challenger concedes defeat as partial results showed her on verge of winning the presidency.

-The right-wing law-and-order candidate, Laura Fernandez, has taken a commanding lead in Costa Rica’s presidential election, according to early results.
+Right-wing candidate Laura Fernandez has taken a commanding lead in Costa Rica’s presidential election after promising to crack down on rising violence linked to the cocaine trade.

-With ballots from 31 percent of polling stations counted late on Sunday, Fernandez, of the governing Sovereign People Party (PPSO), had 53.01 percent of the vote, the results showed.
+The Supreme Electoral Tribunal reported late on Sunday that votes tallied from 81 percent of polling stations showed Fernandez of the Sovereign People’s Party winning 48.9 percent of the vote.

 Recommended Storieslist of 3 items